cjratcliff/ml-compiled/docs/initialization.rst

 where :math:`\theta^{(i)}` are the parameters for layer :math:`i` of the network and :math:`n_i` is the size of layer :math:`i` of the network.

 Xavier initialization's derivation assumes linear activations.
-Despite this it has been observed to work well in practice.
+Despite this it has been observed to work well in practice for networks that whose activations are nonlinear.

 | **Proposed in**
 | `Understanding the difficulty of training deep feedforward neural networks, Glorot and Bengio (2010) <http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf>`_